 - Car Inspection — Before your trip, have your car thoroughly inspected by a competent mechanic.
 Carry spare hoses and belts in your trunk.

-- Keep tires at normal pressure.
+- Keep tires at standard pressure.
 Soft tires can generate heat and cause blowouts.
-If you think the tires are riding hard, stop along the road for a few minutes; you will find that tires cool quickly.
+If you think the tires are riding hard, stop along the road for a few minutes; you will find that the tires cool quickly.

-- Frequently check the gasoline, oil and water temperatures gauges.
+- Frequently check the gasoline, oil, and water temperature gauges.
 Service stations can be miles apart in the desert.
 Carry additional oil and water for your car in your trunk.

 - Watch the temperature gauge.
-If your vehicle is air conditioned and the gauge indicates that the engine is close to overheating, turn off the air conditioner.
+Turn off the air conditioner if your vehicle is air-conditioned and the gauge indicates that the engine is close to overheating.
 If the engine overheats, pull to the side of the road but do not stop the engine.
-Turn on the heater and , while the car is at fast idle, slowly pour water over the radiator core to cool it.
+Turn on the heater and, while the car is at fast idle, slowly pour water over the radiator core to cool it.
 Refill the radiator to its proper level only after the engine has cooled; the motor should be kept running.

 - Road grades can be deceptive.
 On warm days, shift to a lower gear that will allow the car to accelerate on grades and drive slowly to avoid overheating the engine.